access-ci-org/Jetstream_Cluster/README.md

 1. Clone this repo.

-1. Copy the openrc for the allocation in which you'd like to create a virtual cluster to this repo.
+1. Know the path to an openrc file for the allocation in which you'd like to create a virtual cluster to this repo.

 1. If you'd like to modify your cluster, now is a good time!